Mega Pets is an online pet supply retail website that sells pet-related items to consumers.

-How can the Web Widget help my B2C business?
+How can Web Widget (Classic) help my B2C business?

-The Web Widget is a separate web application that is embedded in a web page.
-It gives customers access to your Help Center and the agents in your other Zendesk support channels (Support, Talk, and Chat).
+Web Widget (Classic) is a separate web application that is embedded in a web page.
+It gives customers access to your help center and the agents in your other Zendesk support channels (Support, Talk, and Chat).

-By embedding the Web Widget in your website, it encourages customers to self-serve by searching for Help Center articles and the widget providing article suggestions.
+By embedding Web Widget (Classic) in your website, it encourages customers to self-serve by searching for help center articles and the widget providing article suggestions.
 It can also make it easier to get help from an agent by displaying ticket forms for support requests, request a call back, and start a chat.

-Using the Web Widget APIs, you can perform a variety of advanced customizations to the Web Widget to suit your business.
+Using the Web Widget APIs, you can perform a variety of advanced customizations to widget to suit your business.
 For example, you can choose which channels you would like to show on a particular web page, or modify the widget launcher style and position to suit your website.

-The Web Widget can be configured in your Support Admin.
+Web Widget (Classic) can be configured in your Support Admin.